 By ASCP Staff

 When you first started your skin care business, you probably created a business plan that included the goals you set for your business and how you’d meet those goals.
-If it’s been over a year since you’ve visited that plan, it’s time to take a fresh look to make sure your business in tip-top shape.
-Let’s look at both the internal and external business functions that have an impact on the success of your esthetics business.
+If it’s been over a year since you’ve visited that plan, it’s time to take a fresh look to make sure you’re set up for business success .
+Let’s look at both the internal and external business functions that are keys to a successful business.

 The first place your clients are likely to look for more information about you and your spa/skin care business is your website.
 It can be a very powerful marketing tool as well, especially when you post before-and-after pictures of clients who have seen remarkable improvements in their skin due to your services.
 Because it can bring prospective clients in your door, you must take the time to keep the content, your before-and-after pics, and your service menu up to date.
 Clients won’t return to a stagnant website.
 Keep content fresh and enhance Search Engine Optimization (SEO) by posting a blog about skin health, services you offer, your educational background, etc., 2–3 times a week.
 We also highly recommend that your website provides online booking.
 Clients love this convenience for booking last-minute appointments, no matter what time of day it is.
 If they have to wait until your spa is open to call for an appointment, they may find another esthetician.